aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/aspose-words-net-for-openxml/_index.md

 ---
-title: Aspose.Words for OpenXML
+title: How to Use Aspose.Words for OpenXML
+description: "Learn how to download and install Aspose.Words for .NET and what prerequisites have to be met to work with OpenXML."
 type: docs
 weight: 40
 url: /net/aspose-words-net-for-openxml/
 ---

-The developers looking for file format libraries may need to walk through the features provided by the libraries available on the market.
-Mainly, two factors are considered when choosing an option:

-- Features
-- Efforts required to use the library

-If you are a .NET developer looking for faster,easy and light-weight file format library to process files, you may need to compare VSTO(Visual Studio tool for Office) with Aspose.
-In this case, this project will help you to compare features and code in both libraries.
+If you choose to use Aspose.Words, you need to make sure that all prerequisites are met.
+After that, you will need to download and install Aspose.Words for .NET.

+You can learn more about the requirements and further steps on this page.

-## System Requirements and Supported Platforms
+## Check Requirements and Prerequisites

+This section lists the environment and system requirements.

 ### Development Environment